 The environment should be very calm and peaceful.
 I recommend, if you're bringing extra adults or other children, to arrange to have them present for just the beginning.
-(One helper is welcome to stay throughout, but I've tried to do a newborn session before with several extra people/animals around for the duration, and it was challenging.)
+(One helper is welcome to stay throughout, but I've tried newborn sessions before with several extra people/animals around for the duration, and it is challenging.)

 Bring a pacifier if he/she takes one.

 It is important to *try* to keep baby awake for 1 hour before the shoot.
 Without this, we spend too much time getting him/her to sleep and not as much time photographing him.
 A bath can be a great suggestion for keeping baby awake.